-Key regional and national partners include ABRSM (the world's leading music examination board), the BBC Philharmonic, Brighter Sound (a community popular music provider), Central Manchester University Hospitals Trust, Chetham's School of Music, the Hallé, Manchester Camerata, Manchester and Greater Manchester Music Education Hubs, Manchester Metropolitan University, Nordoff-Robbins (one of the world's leading music therapy organisations), Northern Ballet, Opera North, the University of Manchester and the Royal Liverpool Philharmonic.
+Key regional and national partners include the Abbey Road Institute, ABRSM (the world's leading music examination board), the BBC Philharmonic, Brighter Sound (a community popular music provider), Manchester University NHS Foundation Trust, Chetham's School of Music, the Hallé, Manchester Camerata, Manchester and Greater Manchester Music Education Hubs, Manchester Metropolitan University, Nordoff-Robbins (one of the world's leading music therapy organisations), Northern Ballet, Opera North, the University of Manchester and the Royal Liverpool Philharmonic.
 We have recently created new partnerships with Manchester Collective and Royal Northern Sinfonia.
-Through Ensemble+, a £2 million collaborative digital network supported by the Office for Students (formerly HEFCE) and the Garfield Weston Foundation, we also work with the Universities of Leeds, Liverpool, Newcastle, Nottingham, Sheffield and York, alongside BBC North and Spirit Studios (formerly School of Sound Recording (SSR)).
+Through RNCM Ensemble+, a £2 million collaborative digital network supported by the Office for Students and the Garfield Weston Foundation, we also work with the Universities of Leeds, Liverpool, Newcastle, Nottingham, Sheffield and York, alongside BBC North and Spirit Studios (formerly School of Sound Recording (SSR)).